Are you at all confused about the difference between NZD and USD gold price (and silver price)?

 As to Lisa’s question about would you be better off buying gold in US Dollars then?

 Well you’d still have to convert your NZD to USD, so the net effect would be the same as just buying gold here in New Zealand with NZD.
 (In fact it might be slightly worse as you’d also get stung by the currency transaction fees converting NZD to USD, on top of the exchange rate).

 So to summarise…

 As that is the currency you will use to purchase the gold.
 It will also likely be the currency you would convert it to if you “spent” or sold your gold.

-Don’t forget to get access to our daily price alerts which also includes some technical analysis of what is happening in the charts each day.
+Don’t forget to get access to our free daily price alerts.
+They also include some technical analysis of what is happening in the charts each day.
 Learn more about what you get in our Daily Price Alert here.